tiwiz/haiuc/README.md

 ## Software & Configuration
 This project uses ESPHome to create the firmware, making integration with Home Assistant incredibly simple.

 Below is the complete `yaml` configuration.
-Copy this code into your device's configuration file in ESPHome.
+Copy this code into your device's configuration file in ESPHome or download it from the [release tab](https://github.com/tiwiz/haiuc/releases/latest).

 ```YAML
 esphome: